April 6, 2012

 Palms (SDC #5, 3121′)

-It was blowing like crazy when I pulled up to what’s referred to as the “second crossing”, the second of three places where the road intersects Coyote Creek while traveling the north from Borrego Springs.
-I pulled into a large turnout on the left where a few other cars were parked, and set out my sleeping bag in the passenger seat to get some shuteye around 11:30pm on this Thursday night.
-I’d hoped to sleep in the bed of my truck to stretch out a little, but the wind was already strong enough to rock the truck, so no way I’d get any sleep back there.
-In fact, I had a tough time even brushing my teeth outside without having my face pelted by sand.
-I had little trouble getting to sleep in the front seat though, and woke up to much calmer conditions at 6:15am.
+The wind was howling when I pulled up to the “second crossing”, the second of three places where the road intersects Coyote Creek on the drive into Coyote Canyon.
+I pulled into a large turnout where a few other cars were parked and placed my sleeping bag in the passenger seat at 11:30pm.
+I’d hoped to sleep in the bed of my truck to stretch out a little but the truck was already rocking.
+My face was pelted with sand as I brushed my teeth outside, but I had little trouble getting to sleep and woke up to calmer conditions at 6:15am.

 Elder1